cloud-custodian/tfparse/README.md

 - requires Python >= 3.10

-This project uses [Pipenv][https://pipenv.pypa.io/en/latest/] for package management, if you do not already have Poetry installed you can do so by running the following command:
+This project uses [Pipenv][https://pipenv.pypa.io/en/latest/] for package management, if you do not already have pipenv installed you can do so by running the following command:

 ```
 pip install --user pipenv